Today Is A Good Day

 Fun Fact: Eye twitches.
 Like, all the time.
 It’s super distracting.
 Has progressively become worse with each round of chemo but my oncologist assures me that like my declining vision, things will go back to normal within a few months after the infusions cease.

-R5/D10: The Nitty Gritty
+R5 / D10: The Nitty Gritty

-Round 5 of 6 / Day 10 of 21
+TCHP Chemotherapy: Round 5 of 6 / Day 10 of 21

 Sleep: woke at 2 AM and laid there until 4:15.
 Reminded myself that I am the “CEO of this cancer experience” and got up to GET STUFF DONE.